Sustainable Procurement and Supplier Management Policy

 *The process covers GPSC Group Tier-1 and Non-Tier 1 Suppliers

-GPSP has adopted the system of vendor list and supplier selection to ensure that suppliers deliver products and services that meet the company's requirements.
-The scope of assessment covers suppliers' capabilities based on GPSC's criteria laid out in the ESG supplier assessment form (69% ESG weight included).
-Suppliers approved through the supplier selection process will be registered on the Approved Vendor List (AVL) in the SAP system by GPSC's procurement staff.
+GPSC has adopted the system of vendor list and supplier selection to ensure that suppliers deliver products and services that meet the company’s requirements.
+The scope of assessment covers suppliers’ capabilities based on GPSC’s Criteria laid out in the ESG supplier assessment form (25% ESG weight included).
+Suppliers approved through the supplier selection process will be registered on the Approved Vendor List (AVL) in the SAP and Maximo system by GPSC’s procurement staff.

 GPSC evaluates suppliers using ESG assessments and overall evaluation through the supplier registration form.
 This will be based on the general information of the suppliers, production or service assessment, certified standards, training in security, safety, occupational health and environment management, and business operations under the principles of good corporate governance and business integrity.
 The supplier selection committee or supply sourcing operation officer will consider using ESG assessments with an additional supplier qualification assessment form, consisting of 6 main sections: